 Depending on the size of your business, you could be the compliance officer if you are a senior manager or an owner or operator of a small business, or someone from a senior level who has access to the board of directors.

 If you are an individual, such as in the case of a sole proprietorship, you can appoint yourself as the compliance officer.
-You could also another individual to help you implement the compliance program.
+You could also have another individual to help you implement the compliance program.

 FINTRAC suggests the appointed compliance officer of a larger business should not be directly involved in handling funds.